Simple Pointers for Homeschooling as a Single Mom.

 Sequential Spelling

-This program is excellent for older kids exposed to some phonics.
+This program is excellent for older children who have been introduced to phonics.
 But it can work in most situations because, with this program, they are learning spelling patterns.
 I highly recommend this program.

 A very experienced homeschool mom suggested this program to me, and it does help older children learn to spell consistently and thoroughly.